creditkey/creditkey-php/README.md

 ### completeCheckout

 After a successful checkout, Credit Key will redirect back to the merchant website where the payment will be validated, and the order will be placed.
 This method completes this checkout process when the order is placed.
 If this method is not called by the merchant for an order, even if the customer successfully completed Credit Key's checkout, then the payment will not be made.  ```$ckOrderId``` refers to the unique Credit Key order ID that was returned on redirect back to the merchant site.
 A boolean is returned describing whether the payment was successfully authorized.
-TODO: link to section describing checkout process.
+See [Actions Upon Return](#actions-upon-return) for additional information.

 ```
 $isAuthorized = \CreditKey\Checkout::completeCheckout($ckOrderId);
 ```

+If ```false``` is returned here or an [exception is thrown](#exceptions), you should not treat the order as a valid order.

 ## Order Management Methods
 ---------------------------